Protection of the environment is managed at the federal and state levels.

 The U.S. Environmental Protection Agency (EPA) addresses several issues, from setting limits on certain air pollutants to enforcing federal clean water and safe drinking laws.
 In addition, EPA enforces federal regulations to reduce the impact of businesses on the environment.

-Issues Relating to Tribal, State, and Local Agencies
+Issues Relating to State, Local, and Tribal Government Operations

 Many environmental programs have been delegated to the states and they have primary responsibility over them.
 In addition, some environmental laws and regulations apply to tribal government operations.